shadesofdeath/ShadesToolkit/README.md

 - Unattended Program Installation feature (Experimental!)
 - Hide the Taskbar MeetNow icon.
 - Disable Bing search in the Start Menu.
+- Change Image Name and Description.
+- Change OEM information.
+- Automatically skip the "Press any key to continue..." prompt on Windows boot screen

 ## Usage 📖